• Transcending the Human Paradox

 Honestly, none of those subjects even crossed my mind.

-At eighteen, who really knows anything about living, what it’s about, or what they want out of it?
+At eighteen, who really knows anything about living, what it’s all about, or what they want out of it?
 At that age, not very many of us do.

 I didn’t.